NWP Annual Reports

 Learn about the growth of the National Writing Project network, the success of the model, the latest programs to serve teachers' needs, and how the national network supports and disseminates local site innovations.

-In NWP's 2011–2012 Report, read about how Writing Project teacher-leaders study and share effective practices that enhance student writing and learning, work collaboratively with other educators, design resources, and take on new roles in effecting positive change.
+Learn how Writing Project teacher-leaders connect to share effective practices that enhance student writing and learning, work collaboratively with other educators, design resources, and take on new roles in effecting positive change.